Let Dad Be Dad: 6 Ways to Encourage New Fathers

-“If it’s possible for the father to take time off, it’s really important,” says Scott W. Cohen, MD, FAAP, a pediatrician in Beverly Hills, Calif., and author of Eat Sleep Poop: A Common Sense Guide to Your Baby’s First Year.
-“I took the second two weeks off work once our family had left and things calmed down, so that I could help and learn about the baby.”
+“If it’s possible for the father to take time off, it’s really important,” says Scott W. Cohen, MD, a pediatrician in Beverly Hills, CA, and author of Eat Sleep Poop: A Common Sense Guide to Your Baby’s First Year.
+“I took the second 2 weeks off work once our family had left and things calmed down, so that I could help and learn about the baby.”

 Once your partner heads back to his job, he may feel out of the loop.
 Email him photos and updates so he knows what’s going on.
 You both will have to try a little harder to keep him involved.
 When he gets home he can enjoy taking baby for a stroll or sitting outside while you enjoy a few quiet minutes.

-“If dad is working and mom is home with the baby, he can use that time away as an excuse,” says Cohen.
+“If dad is working and mom is home with the baby, he can use that time away as an excuse,” Cohen says.
 “He may think, 'She always cries when she’s with me, but when you hold her she stops crying immediately, so you should comfort her.'
 But these things don’t get better unless you try.”